-Studying abroad in Korea at Yonsei University was something I had dreamed of accomplishing since middle school.
+Studying abroad in South Korea at Yonsei University was something I had dreamed of accomplishing since middle school.
 Why?
 In a strange way, I owe my existence to that school and its study abroad program.
 You see, my parents met each at Yonsei University in 1994.
 Although they were around the same age, my mother was a Korean language teacher and my dad was a student.
 A month after they met, they got engaged due to a language miscommunication—a playful comment misinterpreted as a proposal.
 It was a bizarre scene out of a Korean drama that resulted in their son going back to the exact location years later.

 My plan was to go abroad and find my own adventure.
 While I did not come back with a spouse like my parents, my experience was full of joyful and impactful memories that shape the very fabric of who I am today.
 Here’s what I learned.